"You can't fall in love with another human being".

 So you can see that the female fantasy and the male fantasy are contradictory.
 She wants endless performance from him so she can feel safe, while his is seeking freedom from that.
 He wants endless love so he can feel worthy, while she wants the safety to be herself and also stop performing all the time.

 The Fantasy dies, every time, and it must die because it is unfulfillable.
 What happens next is determined by how people deal with this death.
-There are only three ways this goes.
+In my expereince, there are three ways this usually goes.

 Separation

 They move on and find someone else to project this fantasy onto, until it dies too.
-This generally leads to a series of unsatisfying hook-ups or short term relationships and goes nowhere.
+This generally leads to a series of unsatisfying hook-ups or short term relationships that go nowhere.

 War